Russell-Waterhouse/blog/content/post/web_stack.md

 These are the highlights as I see them.
 The below are NOT data-driven summaries of events, but my opinion of what has happened and what trends are happening now.
 1. React dominated frontend web development.
 What isn't a React SPA is a Vue/Angular/Solid/Svelte SPA.
-New MPA projects are rare.
+New Multi-Page-App projects are rare.
 2. Create-react-app died.
 3. TypeScript dominates almost every new frontend project, no matter what JS framework you're using.
 4. "Meta-frameworks" became super popular.
 NextJS and Remix/React Router v7 are popular on React, Nuxt is popular in the Vue Ecosystem, SvelteKit for Svelte, etc.